HenestrosaDev/ios-interview-questions/README.md

   In this example, the `sink` closure will be called every time the `count` property is updated, printing out the new value of `count`.

-  Overall, the `@Published` property wrapper is a convenient way to create reactive properties in our code and simplify communication between different parts of our app.
-It's particularly useful when combined with other features of the Combine framework, such as `ObservableObject`, to create reactive data models.
+  In addition to all this, the `@Published` property wrapper is particularly useful when combined with other features of the Combine framework, such as `ObservableObject`, to create reactive data models.
   </details>

 - 🟩 [What does the `@State` property wrapper do?](https://www.hackingwithswift.com/interview-questions/what-does-the-atstate-property-wrapper-do)